turquoiseowl/i18n/README.md

 However, recognizing that a clash remains possible and nuggets thereby being falsely detected in source code or the HTML response, i18n allows you to define your own sequences for the markup which you know are not going to clash.
-You can configure these in web.config as shown in the following example:
+You can configure these in web.config as follows:

 ```xml
   <appSettings>